An excellent postgraduate-level professional qualification for translators

 This means they have to meet specified standards, including only working with translators officially qualified in translation.

 The Diploma in Translation is recognised throughout the UK and, once

-you’ve passed, it allows you to put DipIoLET (Diploma in Translation
+you’ve passed, allows you to put DipIoLET (Diploma in Translation

 from the Institute of Linguists Educational Trust) after your name.

 With your DipIoLET in hand, and references from clients, you can then apply for membership of the Chartered Institute of Linguists, and swap the DipIoLET for MCIL.